CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

 Admission controllers can validate, mutate, or perform both operations depending on their configuration.
 While validating controllers can **only inspect and accept/reject** objects, mutating controllers can **modify** them before they are stored.

-## Building a Proxy injector: The Structures
+## Building a Proxy Injector: The Structures

 To begin, we need to define the data structures that will be used within our injector code.
 We use the `pub` keyword to make these structures accessible from other files within the module.
 The first structure we need is `AdmissionRequest`, which represents a request sent to the admission webhook: